Emergency Dentist – Scottsdale, AZ

 How you should handle a toothache: Floss around the tooth carefully; this is to get rid of any bits of food that might be contributing to the discomfort.
 If the toothache persists, take ibuprofen or a similar over-the-counter painkiller.
 In cases where swelling is present, apply a cold compress to the area for fifteen minutes at a time.

 How we treat toothaches: We’ll take X-rays and examine the tooth in order to identify the underlying cause of your toothache.
-If we discover signs of an infection, we may determine that a root canal treatment is required.
 Our team will take whatever steps are necessary to stop your pain while allowing you to save your tooth; however, a tooth extraction may be required in certain situations.

 Chipped Tooth